 Churchill Knight Umbrella provides payroll services for contractors and agency workers in the private and public sectors.
 Churchill Knight Umbrella removes the administration often associated with contracting as we take care of everything from set up and agency invoicing to deducting tax and getting you paid.

-If you are looking for a reliable and trustworthy umbrella payroll service, speak to a member of our team today on 01707 871622.
+If you are looking for a reliable, trustworthy and ethical umbrella payroll service, speak to a member of our team today on 01707 871622.
 Alternatively, you can sign up to our umbrella service using our online registration form – it will only take a couple of minutes!